jorishr/notes-on-backend/databases/mongoDb/mongoose.md

 ```javascript
 ModelName.create({newObject}, cbFn)
 ```
-The `newObject` data will probably be retrieved from an input elemenent in a form with a NAME attribute.
+The `newObject` data will probably be retrieved from an input element in a form with a NAME attribute.
 Those name attributes form part of the POST request and can be found in the body:
 ```javascript
 const newDataA = req.body.<nameAttributeA>
 const newDataB = req.body.<nameAttributeB>